-For assistance with digital course material needs, conversion from print to digital, or additional support with the RedShelf platform or publisher content, contact the Iowa State University Book Store team via email:
+For assistance with digital course material needs, conversion from print to digital, contact the Iowa State University Book Store team via email:

 Read the most up-to-date information about publishers, access, and more on the Digital Course Materials ISU Book Store webpage.

-Tomasek, T. (January 01, 2009).
-Critical Reading: Using reading prompts to promote active engagement with text.
+Tomasek, T. (2009).
+Critical reading: Using reading prompts to promote active engagement with text.
 International Journal of Teaching and Learning in Higher Education.
 Retrieved from https://files.eric.ed.gov/fulltext/EJ896252.pdf

 Reading Activities, by the Center for Excellence in Learning and Teaching (CELT) at Iowa State University, is licensed under Creative Commons BY-NC-SA 4.0.
 This work, Reading Activities, is a derivative of Reading developed by University of California-Davis EdTech Commons (retrieved on May 13, 2020) from http://edtech.ucdavis.edu/teaching/reading/, and 2018-2019 Teaching Issues Writing Consortium’s Teaching Tips (PDF) (retrieved on March 16, 2021) from https://www.aku.edu/qtl/Documents/teaching-tips-collection.pdf.